martyr-deepin/deepin-terminal-gtk/README.md

 #### copy_on_select
 Copy select text to system clipboard directly if you turn on this option, i think many XShell users like this. ;) This optoin default is false, because it's linux style. ;)

+#### bold_is_bright
+Checks whether the SGR 1 attribute also switches to the bright counterpart of the first 8 palette colors, in addition to making them bold (legacy behavior) or if SGR 1 only enables bold and leaves the color intact.
+Some people may miss the matrix look-n-feel with the default theme since this value used to be `true` by default, now it's `false` by default.

+#### tabbar_at_the_bottom
+Some tiling WM user may prefer let the tabbar at the window bottom, set `tabbar_at_the_bottom` to `true` will do this for ya, default is `false`.

+## Customize themes
+User can place its own theme file to `~/.config/deepin/deepin-terminal/themes` (create if path not exist), the theme file added to this location will available to use from the theme selection panel.

 ## Customize search engine
 Deepin terminal build-in many search engine for engineer, such as Google, Bing, Baidu, GitHub, Stackover Flow, DuckDuckGo.